learning-zone/spring-boot-basics/spring-notes.md

 * It provides lots of plugins to develop and test Spring Boot Applications very easily using Build Tools like Maven and Gradle
 * It provides lots of plugins to work with embedded and in-memory Databases very easily.

+#### Q. Write a program in spring-boot to get employees details based on employee id?
 #### Q. What does the @Autowired, @pathVariable, @ResponseEntity, @ResponseBody, @Configuration, @RestController, @RequestMapping, @Qualifier, @Required, @RequestParam, @ContextConfiguration annotation do?
 #### Q. What is the role of @SpringBootApplication?
 #### Q. What does an Embedded Server mean in Spring Boot?